rtanglao/rt-li-sumo-redirects/README.md

 ### 19 April2017 - Create 1 spreadsheet of Lithium redirects, bug 1357985
 [bug 1357985 [redirects] Create a single spreadsheet of all in-product URL redirects: desktop, FF iOS, Firefox Focus for Android, Firefox Focus for iOS, Firefox for Android](bugzil.la/1357985)
 #### 19April2017 desktop lithium redirects
-* 1\. merge spreadsheet 1 into the one csv file to rule them all
+* 1\. merge spreadsheet 1 into the one desktop file to rule them all
 ```bash
 ./merge-2-column-with-9column-csv.rb \
 11april2017-google-drive-download-of-10April2017-corrected-by-vesper-mismatchedlinks-spreadsheet1.csv \